Academic Program for Students

 This beginners course covers keyboarding and a basic introduction to Microsoft Word, PowerPoint and Excel.

-No class on Monday, June 19, 2017 since class schedules will be passed out in the morning to all academic students.
-Class will start on Tuesday, June 20, 2017 at 8 am.
+No class on Monday, June 19, 2017 since schedules will be passed out to all academic students in the morning.
+Class will start on Tuesday, June 20, 2017.